 Can’t upload multiple products listings.
 With the professional selling plan, you get the option of uploading multiple listings with inventory file templates.
 These are Excel spreadsheets that contain various columns for describing and listing products.
 Unfortunately, this option is not available under this plan.

-Doesn’t include reporting features and can’t use 3rd party integrations.
+Doesn’t include reporting features and can’t use third-party integrations.

 Not eligible for the Buy Box.
 This is a huge con!
-This box accounts for 90% of sales on Amazon.
+According to BigCommerce, this box accounts for 82 percent of sales on Amazon, with the percentage being higher for mobile.
 Thus, if you’re not eligible for it, you’re wasting potential revenue.

 Professional Seller Plan